Webnode: Website Builder Review 2022

 Underdeveloped blogging capabilities

-Doesn't support the sale of digital products
+Doesn't support digital product sales

 Configuration and Usability